-Orthopedic practices handle some of the highest-dollar procedures in outpatient medicine, from total joint replacements that generate tens of thousands in professional fees to complex spinal fusions and arthroscopic repairs.
-Yet for all that clinical complexity, many orthopedic surgeons still rely on general billing staff or overworked office teams to manage their revenue cycle.
-The result is predictable: denied claims, delayed payments, and revenue that quietly disappears into write-offs.
-This guide breaks down what makes orthopedic billing different from other specialties, the specific challenges your practice faces, and the best practices that protect your revenue from falling through the cracks.
+Your practice handles some of the highest-dollar procedures in medicine, from total joint replacements to complex spinal fusions.
+Yet for all that clinical expertise, many surgeons still rely on general billing staff to manage their revenue.
+The result?
+Predictable.
+Denied claims, delayed payments, and money that quietly disappears into write-offs.
+Orthopedic billing is fundamentally different from other specialties.
+This guide breaks down those differences, the specific challenges your practice faces, and the best practices that protect your hard-earned revenue from falling through the cracks.

 Orthopedic billing is the process of submitting and managing insurance claims for orthopedic procedures, from joint replacements and spinal fusions to arthroscopic repairs and fracture care.
 It is among the most complex billing specialties due to high procedure dollar values, extensive modifier requirements, 90-day global surgery periods, and frequent prior authorization demands.